Courses and Resources

-The Start-Up Ventures Clinic represents early-stage ventures on a variety of matters related to the start-up process, including formation, founder equity and vesting, shareholder agreements, intellectual property protection and licensing agreements, commercialization strategies, and other issues that new enterprises face in their start-up phases.
+The Start-Up Ventures Clinic represents entrepreneurs and early-stage ventures on a variety of matters related to the start-up process, including company formation, founders equity and vesting, shareholder agreements, intellectual property protection and licensing agreements, commercialization strategies, and other issues that new enterprises face in the start-up phase.

 The following are a list of course offerings that help build skills for working with entrepreneurial clients: